Bought a new phone? One of the first things you should do is transfer your contacts list.

 2) Transfer your contacts by saving them to your SIM

-If you’re not happy with linking all of your contacts with your Google account, or you don’t plan to set up a Google account on your new phone, you can use the old-fashioned method of storing your contacts on your SIM.
+If you’re unhappy with linking all of your contacts with your Google account or don’t plan to set up a Google account on your new phone, you can use the old-fashioned method of storing your contacts on your SIM.

 Checked the SIM fits?
 It does, you say?
 Good news.
 The next step is to take your old phone and open the Contacts app and find the settings menu.